 Meat, fish and alternatives, such as beans, pulses, eggs and nuts are all important non-dairy sources of protein.

-Around 65-100g of cooked lean red meat is recommended three to four times a week.
-Some types of meat are high in fat, so cut off any extra fat and skin.
+No more than 65g of cooked lean meat is recommended in one day.
+Some types of meat are high in fat, so cut off any extra fat and skin on poultry.
 Grill, bake or poach meat and fish rather than fry it.
 The Cancer Council recommends you avoid processed meats, such as sausages, frankfurts, salami, bacon and ham, as they are high in saturated fat, salt and nitrates and can increase your risk of a range of health conditions.

+Certain foods are simply not necessary for a healthy diet and are too high in saturated fat and/or added sugars, not to mention added salt.
 Sugary foods such as sweets and biscuits provide you with energy but not many other nutrients.
-Eating sugary foods can cause tooth decay and gum disease, so try to limit the amount you eat.
-And because they're a rich source of calories, it's easy to overdo them which could also contribute to weight problems.
+As they’re high in kilojoules, they can contribute to weight problems.
+Also, eating sugary foods can cause tooth decay and gum disease, so try to limit the amount you eat.

 It’s a much-enjoyed part of Australian life but drinking too much alcohol can harm your health in the short term (in the case of accidents) and in the long term (excess alcohol has been linked with cancers, including breast and bowel cancer and cancers of the mouth, pharynx, larynx, oesophagus and liver and with liver cirrhosis).

-Alcohol is also high in calories and it and/or the mixers that accompany it can be high in sugars, acids or both.
-If you're watching your weight, alcohol could be your diet disaster as it weakens your willpower to choose healthy foods.
+Alcohol is also high in kilojoules (energy) and it and/or the mixers that accompany it can be high in sugars, acids or both.
+If you’re watching your weight, alcohol could be a source of somewhat ‘hidden kilojoules’ and one of your toughest challenges as it can weaken your willpower to choose healthy foods.

 The National Health and Medical Research Council recommends that adults stick to no more than two standard drinks a day, avoid binge drinking and have one or two alcohol-free days per week.